idempiere-devops/idempiere-jenkins-sandbox/doc/ADD_AGENT.md

 # Add New Agent

-1. Connect both VMs through ssh:

-    ```shell
-    vagrant ssh jenkins -c "sudo cat /var/lib/jenkins/.ssh/jenkins.pub"
-    ```

-    ```shell
-    vagrant ssh idempiere -c "sudo cat /home/idempiere/.ssh/idempiere.pub"
-    ```

-2. Add new credential:
+1. Add new credential:

-    In this step we are going to create a ssh credential for the **idempiere vm**.
+    In this step we are going to create a ssh credential for communicating both VMs.

-    Flirts, let's create a ssh key in the **idempiere vm**.

     Copy the ssh private key: